Version Date: 13 August 2021

-We may use your identity, contact, technical, usage and profile data to form a view on what we think you may want or need, or what may be of interest to you.
+We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.

-Where you opt-out of receiving these marketing messages, this will not apply to personal data that you have provided to us as a result of a purchase of arrangements or other such transactions.
+Where you opt out of receiving these marketing messages, this will not apply to personal data that you have provided to us as a result of a purchase of arrangements or other such transactions.

 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact via the relevant data compliance email address for your region, available here.

-If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis that allows us to do so.
+If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.